dbilgili/PlayVi/README.md

 __PlayVi__ is a web application built on top of Spotify API in order to simplify the process of creating a public playlist and collaborating on it with minimum hassle.

 Anyone with a party pin including those who doesn't have a Spotify account can contribute to a playlist created through __PlayVi__.
+And, you don't need to authenticate with your Spotify credentials to start a party.
 However, a Spotify account is required to play the playlist eventually.

 It is built to look and work better on mobile devices, but you can use it with a browser virtually on any device.